gallofeliz/my-own-ip-camera/README.md

 - Endpoint to reverse camera (flip)
 - Improve image snapshot performances (reduce time)
 - Various sizing for images (and videos ?)
-- Main endpoint to access to URLS, and make actions
 - State save for flip and others configs
 - Add time/date in frames
 - Add Onvif endpoint